-Originally, the Boonsboro Recycling Task Force founded the Boonsboro Green Fest to promote recycling and conservation efforts wthin the Boonsboro community.
-Shortly after the establishment of the residential curbside recycling program in mid-2012, the Boonsboro Recycling Task Force was phased out, as it had accomplished its primary mission of advocating for the establishment of recycling in the town of 3,300.
+The Boonsboro Recycling Task Force founded the Boonsboro Green Fest in 2009 to promote recycling and conservation efforts within the Boonsboro community.
+The Task Force was dismantled in 2012, as it had achieved its primary mission: the establishment of a municipal curbside recycling program in the town of 3,300.

-Since then, the Boonsboro Green Fest Committee was established and has taken over from the Task Force as the general sponsor of the annual Green Fest.
+Since then, the Boonsboro Green Fest Committee has been the general sponsor of the annual Green Fest.

-The annual Boonsboro Green Fest occurs each May to continue promoting conservation efforts in the Boonsboro community, and includes a Recycling Zone, Clothing Swap, Silent Auction, Kid Zone, free concerts, and exhibitor vendors including solar energy companies among dozens of others.
+The annual Boonsboro Green Fest is produced each May to promote, recycling and sustainable living within our community.
+It includes features such as a Recycling Zone, Clothing Swap, Silent Auction, Kids Zone, Eco-Transportation Zone, live music, and at least 200 exhibitors and vendors, including solar energy companies.

 *Barbara Wetzel, General Co-Chair – Website & Publicity